-Use this medicine (torsemide tablets) as ordered by your doctor.
+Use torsemide as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Keep taking this medicine (torsemide tablets) as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking torsemide as you have been told by your doctor or other health care provider, even if you feel well.

-- If you take cholestyramine, talk with your pharmacist about how to take it with this medicine (torsemide tablets).
+- If you take cholestyramine, talk with your pharmacist about how to take it with torsemide.